FreekVR/vueify/README.md

 ## Changelog

-Please see the [Releases](https://github.com/vuejs/vueify/releases) page for changes in versions ^9.0.0.
+Please see the [Releases](https://github.com/FreekVR/vueify/releases) page for changes.

 ## License